Mycoplasma pneumoniae Infection Surveillance and Trends

 • These infections may occur more often in summer and early fall.

-• So far in 2024, CDC has seen an increase in M. pneumoniae infections.
+• In 2024, CDC has seen an increase in M. pneumoniae infections.

 An illustration of generic data